 The internet is not kind to businesses caught in a lie or deception.
 When you make a claim, it must be true and backed up by action.

-For example, if you say your business prioritizes customer service, you must display consistent, high-quality customer service via social media as well as phone, web, and email channels.
+For example, let’s say you claim your business prioritizes customer service.
+In that case, you must display consistent, high-quality customer service via social media as well as phone, web and email channels.
 If you say your company has a sustainable business model, be ready to back it up with proof and action.
 Social media will punish greenwashers, and your claim will cause significant damage.

 4. Social media can backfire when you’re out of tune with your audience.